Constructive Feedback That Changes Behavior

 Constructive Feedback: Measuring Success

 Success is none of those things.
-Success from giving constructive feedback is changing Pat’s behavior so he remembers to deliver instructions to the stakeholders when a task requires it.
+Success from giving constructive feedback is changing Pat’s behavior so he delivers the required instructions to the stakeholders.
 Success is also changing Pat’s behavior so he finishes one task before moving on to the next.
 Additionally, you’d like your relationship with Pat to be a good one.
 In a good relationship, Pat feels an obligation to meet your expectations.

 With those constructive feedback measures of success in mind, let’s start over and do the advanced preparation necessary to correctly give constructive feedback.
 First, dealing with a poor performer is never the opportunity to vent your own frustration.
-You need to be calm and in control.
+You need to be calm and in control of your emotions.
 You must design and execute your plan for the session, not ad lib it.

 Constructive Feedback: Timing

 The need to control your anger often conflicts with the need to immediately address the poor performance.
 In the situation above, it was lucky Pat had left the office because it allowed the PM time to cool down.
-On the other hand, letting too much time pass before the constructive feedback session is bad because it reduces the impact of what you say.
+However, letting too much time pass before you deliver constructive feedback is bad because it reduces the impact of what you say.

 You could wait two more days until Monday or try to meet with the team member over the weekend.
 Your organization’s culture should affect your decision on how reasonable it is to ask for a weekend meeting.
 A good middle ground is to send the employee an email today, asking for a meeting first thing Monday morning.